-6.15 A report by the Afghan Research and Evaluation Unit (AREU) dated December 2005 stated that:
+6.17 A report by the Afghan Research and Evaluation Unit (AREU) dated December 2005 stated that:

 "Political parties are generally very weak institutions and the political orientations of their members often vary tremendously.
 For example, some parties like Jamiat-e-Islami and its numerous factions, whose origins were as a strongly Islamic fundamentalist party with links to the Muslim Brotherhood, now include members from the left of the political spectrum.
 Similarly, the secular Uzbek nationalist party, Junbesh-e-Milli, now also includes members who are Islamic fundamentalists.
 This is in part due to the impact of electoral politics and the imperative of winning seats."
-[22c] (section 2.1.2)

-6.16 The AREU report also stated that most political parties currently have very few resources and even less power and influence.
-Furthermore:
+[22c] (Section 2.1.2. p7) Furthermore the AREU Report noted that most political parties currently have very few resources and even less power and influence.
+[22c] (Section 2.2. p9)